Clicks can be Cheating: Counterfactual Recommendation for Mitigating Clickbait Issue: Counterfactual Recommendation

+While the new causal graph provides a more precise description of the cause-effect factors for recommendation scoring, the recommender model based on the new causal graph still suffers from the clickbait issue (in Equation~\ref{eq:clickbait}).
+This is because the outcome of the response variable, \ie $Y_{u, i, e}$, still accounts for the direct effect of exposure features.
+Consequently, the item (\eg \textit{item2} in Figure~1) with more attractive exposure features is still scored higher than the one with more satisfying content but less attractive exposure features.
+To mitigate the clickbait issue, we perform \textit{CR inference} to reduce the direct effect of exposure features from the prediction $Y_{u, i, e}$, which is formulated as $Y_{u, i, e} - \text{NDE}$.

+Towards this end, we need to estimate the NDE of event $E=e$ on the response variable $Y$.
+In particular, we estimate the NDE under situation $U=u$ and $T=t^*$.
+As detailed in Section \ref{sec:preliminary}, the NDE is formulated as:

+where $i^*=f_I(E=e^*, T=t^*)$, and $e^*$ and $t^*$ are the reference values of $E$ and $T$, respectively. $f_Y(U=u,I=i^*,E=e)$ denotes the outcome of a counterfactual (see Figure \ref{fig:causal_our}(c)) where the treatment variable $E$ is changed from $e^*$ to $e$ on the direct path (\ie $E\rightarrow Y$) while remains its reference value on the indirect path (\ie $E\rightarrow I\rightarrow Y$).
+That is, it estimates \textit{what the prediction score would be if the item had only the exposure features} in a counterfactual world, \ie to what extent the user is purely attracted by exposure features.
+In this task, the reference values $e^*$ and $t^*$ are treated as the status that the features are not given.
+Given the user features $u$, the second term $Y_{u, i^*, e^*}$ (Figure \ref{fig:causal_our}(d)) is thus a constant for any items, \ie $Y_{u, i^*, e^*}$ will not affect the ranking of items for a user.
+Therefore, by subtracting the NDE of exposure features from $Y_{u, i, e}$, the prediction score of CR inference becomes:

-Since the exposure features attract the users' clicks and the combined item features (\ie $I$) decide the user satisfaction, we can achieve the debiasing inference by TIE.
-Ranking items according to the TIE will resolve the direct effect of exposure features that can lead to the clickbait issue.
-Intuitively, the item with attractive exposure features, will have a high prediction score in the counterfactual world.
-As such, its ranking will be largely decreased when inference via TIE.
-Consequently, compared to the item with only attractive exposure features, the item with less attractive exposure features but satisfying content features has a higher chance to be recommended.
+Intuitively, $Y_{CR}$ reduces the NDE of exposure features and relies on the effect of the combined item features $I$ for inference.
+The prediction score of the item with attractive exposure features but boring content (\eg $item 2$ in Figure \ref{example}) will be largely suppressed during CR inference, because its only attractiveness is in the exposure features and the content features are dissatisfying.
+It will have a high prediction score in the counterfactual world (\ie $Y_{u, i^*, e}$).
+Accordingly, the item with less attractive exposure features but satisfying content features (\eg $item 1$ in Figure \ref{example}) will have a higher chance to be recommended because the satisfactory item features $I$ will increase the prediction score in CR inference, which forces $s_{\theta}(u,i)<s_{\theta}(u,j)$ in Equation \ref{eq:clickbait}.